Committed to the Development

 If an account is not paid in full, the participant’s name may be submitted to the UIL because she will have violated her “amateur status”.
 The parent/guardian responsible for the player will also be responsible for any additional costs or expenses incurred by the club while pursuing collections.

-If there is some reason the payment cannot be made by the date specified, please contact Jon or Jodie Rye (for National teams), or Kirk Perry (for Molten teams) and we will try to work out the situation.
+If there is some reason the payment cannot be made by the date specified, please contact Jodie Rye and we will try to work out the situation.
 Please know, once you commit to a team we incur several expenses whether you continue your season with the club or not.
 It is your responsibility to make sure these payments are made unless there is a season ending injury.

 In an effort to minimize payment problems we attempt to precisely determined fees and dues prior to the season.
-To this end, most travel expenses, (hotel, transportation, and nationals for some teams) for the players are included in their dues amounts.
-Please notice, however, that we have NOT included airfare for the players into their dues (we have included coaches air travel).
-Instead, we will provide an Airline Package in the Fall for the Skyline athletes that will give them the option to arrange their own air travel to tournaments.
+To this end, most expenses, for the players are included in their dues amounts.
+Please notice, however, that we have NOT included airfare or hotels for the players into their dues (we have included coaches air travel and hotel).
+We will provide an Airline Package in the Fall for the Skyline athletes that will give them the option to arrange their own air travel to tournaments.

 Additional fees may occur due to unforeseen circumstances such as airline cancellations, inclement weather situations, or if a team misses a flight due for any reason (i.e. such as playing in a match for JO qualifying, or playing in the finals).

-Please look at the “Comments” column to see exactly what is included in the dues for each team
+Review Team Fees to see what is included in the member dues and the level of schedule is included for each team